Podman vs Docker for Self-Hosting: I Measured the Difference

 - You run Fedora, RHEL, or CentOS Stream.
 Podman is the default runtime on these distros, and Docker is not even in the official repos.
 Fighting the distro’s defaults is rarely worth it.

-- You deploy to Kubernetes and want pod-native local dev workflows with
+- You deploy to Kubernetes eventually and want pod-native workflows with

 Choose Docker if:

-The hybrid approach is also fine.
+The hybrid approach is also fine, and it is exactly how I ran these benchmarks.
 Both runtimes can live on the same system, since they use separate storage directories and separate socket paths.
 You can set alias docker=podman in your shell for muscle memory while you slowly move scripts over.
 It’s a practical way to test Podman without a full switch.

 Distribution defaults in 2026: Fedora 43 and RHEL 10 ship Podman 5.x.
-Ubuntu 26.04 LTS ships Docker from upstream repos, but Podman is in the universe repository.
+Ubuntu 24.04-based distros (including Mint) ship Podman 4.9 from apt.
+That release already has Quadlet but defaults rootless networking to slirp4netns; add --network pasta yourself.
+Ubuntu 26.04 LTS ships Docker from upstream repos with Podman in universe.
 Arch ships both in the official repos.
 If your distro ships one by default, start there unless you have a clear reason not to.

 The trend is clear.
 Podman’s compatibility with Docker tooling improves with every release, and major projects test against both runtimes more and more.
-If you are starting fresh with no Docker setup yet, Podman is the pragmatic default.
+If you are starting a self-hosting setup fresh, Podman is the pragmatic default.
 If you have a working Docker setup that is not causing problems, there is no urgent reason to migrate.
-Both run the same containers the same way.
+Both run the same containers at the same speed, and I have the hyperfine output to prove it.
 The difference is in everything around the container.

 Botmonster Tech